We find an interesting saying in the Jewish Talmud (one of the central texts of Rabbinic Judaism) about hospitality. One that I really like!

 It was important to give people a safe place to spend the night.
 Some Rabbis even suggested having four doors to a house, for welcoming travelers from all directions.
 And people were to hang a curtain over the door to show they still had room!

-And travel is still dangerous today in many places.
+And travel, even today, is still dangerous in many places.

 The refugees we help tell hair-raising accounts of their travels.
 Imprisonment, near starvation, beatings.
 Running for their lives through the streets.
 Often to have the little money they had stolen.
 Watching friends or family die.
 All the while wondering if they would make it through.

 These people arrive here in a state of shock.
 Usually wearing only the clothes on their backs.
 Unable to speak the language.
 And in need of everything.

 These people, like so many everywhere, need a good neighbor.

 Some are often quite different from us.
 Different nations, languages, religions.
 And with the threat of terrorism all around us, how can we know if one of them might not have terrorism in mind?
 We can’t.